addy-dclxvi/debian-bspwm-dotfiles/README.md

 My 9 years old ThinkPad X230 still works pretty well with Debian.

-- I places my autostart files in `~/.xsessionrc`.
+- I place my autostart files in `~/.xsessionrc`.
 I also use that file to export environment variable like locality settings, path, and touchpad settings.
 - `~/.local/bin/` is where I place the scripts.
 I export that location to my `$PATH` using `~/.xsessionrc` file.
 So, instead of typing `~/.local/bin/launch`,